Maplewarrior/InferBERT-torch/README.md

 ```

 ### Training
 The model is trained using the `utils/trainer.py` script based on configs provided in `configs/liverfailure_config.yaml` and `configs/tramadol_config.yaml`.
+These configs can be adjusted.

 #### (Optional) Using pretrained weights
-Since training can be heavy, we have provided the weights for different pretrained models in [this google drive](https://drive.google.com/drive/folders/1yePG7mih9w296gjyex6T2O-XkYqVvYmd?usp=drive_link).
+Since training can be heavy, we have provided the weights for different pretrained models in [this google drive](https://drive.google.com/drive/folders/1hukR4VGs5tMGPqkCTLy07EA5_S4EiVtr?usp=sharing).

 These, can be used by changing the following configs: